echeran/smile-of-murugan/webbook/chapter02.md

 >|       Death is nothing new.
 We do not rejoice.
 >|       that living is sweet, nor resent it.
 >|       for not being so.
 >|                       Life's way is like the raft's
 >|       when the restless descending waters lash on the rocks
->|       as lightening skies pour down the rains
+>|       as lightening skies pour down the rains—
 >|       we know this very well
 >|       from the vision of the Open-eyed Ones.
 >|       So we do not marvel at those